 This chocolate bar from the popular cafe in Los Feliz, CA, is smooth and has just the right amount of tang.
 The milk chocolate melts in your mouth and offers a nice surprise with little bits of cream cheese inside.
 Rich flavors of warm, freshly baked cake are undeniable in the bar.
 They flavors create a chocolate that is sweet without being saccharine.
 The Alcove Red Velvet Milk Chocolate, made with 64 percent cacao, is blended with spices and other natural ingredients.
 The milk chocolate gives the bar a creamy, velvety texture heightened by the taste of cheesecake frosting and chocolate cake.
 Alcove uses no preservatives or additives and is certified kosher.
 Other winning flavors include Fleur de Sel, Mimosa, Chipotle Chili, Black Forest and more.

 This line of chocolates began with an international love affair.

-After debuting his winning pralines at the World Fair in Brussels in 1910, Greek-Cypriot confectioner Leonidas Kestekides fell in love with a local Belgian girl and opened a tea room in Ghent.
-After his pralines again won gold at the Ghent World Fair in 1913, Leonidas began expanding his operations, opening tea houses in Brussels and Blankenberge, while his nephew, Basilio, pioneered the storefront “guillotine window.”
-Today, Leonidas sells chocolates at more than 1,500 storefronts worldwide, but the prolific brand’s humble beginnings are never too far away — “democracy in chocolate” is their motto, meaning that the good stuff isn’t only reserved for the rich.
+After debuting his winning pralines at the World Fair in Brussels in 1910, Greek-Cypriot confectioner, Leonidas Kestekides, fell in love with a local Belgian girl.
+He then opened a tea room in Ghent and after his pralines again won gold at the Ghent World Fair in 1913, Leonidas began expanding his operations.
+He opened tea houses in Brussels and Blankenberge.
+His nephew, Basilio, pioneered the storefront “guillotine window.”
+Today, Leonidas sells chocolates at more than 1,500 storefronts worldwide.
+But, the prolific brand’s humble beginnings are never too far away.
+“Democracy in chocolate,” their motto, means that the good stuff isn’t only reserved for the rich.
 Purists will appreciate his Tablette Noir bar, which features 70 percent cocoa.